What are silverfish?

 Why do I have a silverfish problem?

 Silverfish often find their way inside through cracks in the foundation or pieces of structural wood damaged by water.
 They also move with ease under basement or sliding glass doors that don’t close tightly.
-Silverfish live outside in areas of damp soil but will move inside while searching for food or when the weather is too hot and dry for them to live comfortably.
+Silverfish live outside in areas of damp soil, but will move inside while searching for food or when the weather is too hot and dry for them to live comfortably.
+We can help you with silverfish problems on your commercial property or home.

 Where will I find silverfish?